INTEGRATION

 Event Sources

-The Silverflow platform supports several sources for event notifications.
-Please see the API Reference for the most up to date list of event sources.
+Silverflow supports several sources for event notifications.
+Please look at the API Reference for the most up-to-date list of event sources.

 Reconciliation Events